dtolpin/offtopia.net/content/posts/pages-per-visit.md

 gives a reasonable generative model for the number of pages per visit.
-There are of course dependencies between pages --- a user which is likely to leave on a certain page is also likely to leave on `similar' pages, --- but we can ignore these dependencies in an initial approximation.
+There are of course dependencies between pages --- a user which is likely to leave on a certain page is also likely to leave on 'similar' pages, --- but we can ignore these dependencies in an initial approximation.
 One phenomenon should be accounted for though --- content managers occasionally change the order and content of pages.
 The